 Girls on the Move

-Girls on the Move provides an opportunity for girls in Grades 4-6 to be physically active in an environment that is positive, barrier free, and exposes girls to new activities they may have never tried.
-The program is free.
-Drop-ins are also welcome, but registration will be required on site.
+Girls on the Move provides an opportunity for girls in Grades 4-6 to be physically active in an environment that is positive, barrier free, and exposes girls to new activities they may never have tried.

 Physical literacy is the motivation, confidence, physical competence, knowledge and understanding to value and take responsibility for engagement in physical activities for life. – International Physical Literacy Association, May, 2014

 The development of physical literacy is an international movement supported nationally by Canadian Sport for Life and provincially by PLAY Alberta.
 The Be Fit for Life Network is a leader in mobilizing PLAY Groups throughout the province.
 The Medicine Hat College Be Fit for Life Centre leads the southeast Alberta group- PLAY Medicine Hat.
 It is a group of various community stakeholders and is supported by the regional collaborative - Moving and Choosing.
 The group collectively supports organizations to engage in programming and assessment activities that develop fundamental movement skills and the first 3 and last stages of the Canadian Sport for Life - Long Term Athlete Development Model to support Albertans in being active for life.
 Click here to view the partnership’s current Terms of Reference.